haroon-swvl/haroon-swvl/README.md

 - 👋 Hi, I’m Haroon joined SWVL as Director of Engineering
-- 👀 I’m interested in helping the team become more efficient and grow
+- 👀 I’m interested in helping the teams to become more efficient and engineers to grown in their roles
-- 🌱 I’m currently learning team topologies and organisation designs
+- 🌱 I’m currently learning team topologies and organisational designs
 - 💞️ I’m looking to collaborate on everything related to developer experience, observability and production engineering
 - 📫 How to reach me Slack: @haroon, Email: haroon.rasheed@swvl.com